-*Action plan paper: Prepare an action plan outlining your plans for the information collected during the Leadership Conference sessions as it relates to you personally and professionally.
+*Action Plan paper: Prepare an action plan outlining your plans for the information collected during the Leadership Conference sessions as it relates to you personally and professionally.
 This information should be applied within the context of your own

-in a comprehensive fashion while following APA guidelines.
+the assignment in a comprehensive fashion while following APA guidelines.

 (Participants must first register with PSEA for the Leadership Conference)